Merzasphor/MWSE/docs/source/events/bodyPartsUpdated.md

 ## Examples

 !!! example "Example: In this example all the scene graph nodes that make up left arm are culled.
-That will effectively make all the left arms in the game dissapear."
+That will effectively make all the left arms in the game disappear."

 	```lua
 	local leftArmParts = {